utkarshupdy/CurrencyXChange/README.md

 5-Modern UI: Clean and intuitive interface using Tailwind CSS for styling.
 6-Background Image: A full-screen background image that enhances the visual appeal of the application.
 # Screenshot
-# FOR REVIEW OF THIS PROJECTB , KINDLY VISIT './currency_converter.png' of this same project
+ FOR REVIEW OF THIS PROJECT , KINDLY VISIT './currency_converter.png' of this same project

 # Technologies Used
 1-React: A JavaScript library for building user interfaces.